Our Policy is:

 To make sure that complaints are, wherever possible, resolved and that relationships are repaired

 To gather information which helps us to improve what we do Definition of a Complaint.
-(A complaint is any expression of dissatisfaction, whether justified or not, about any aspect of Talents Search).
+(A complaint is any expression of dissatisfaction, whether justified or not, about any aspect of Talents In Training).

 Where Complaints Come from, may come from clients under this procedure.
-You may wish to use a general statement e.g. any person or organisation who has a legitimate interest in Talents Search.
+You may wish to use a general statement e.g. any person or organisation with a legitimate interest in Talents In Training.

 A complaint can be received verbally, by phone, by email or in writing.